TalariaSoftware/ncmanager-help/committees/create-agenda.md

 ### Approval of the Minutes

-Board of Neighborhood Commissioner policy requires that minutes of a board meeting be on the agenda for approval during a following regular board meeting.[^bonc201601]
+Board of Neighborhood Commissioner policy requires that minutes of a board meeting be on the agenda for approval during a subsequent regular board meeting.[^bonc201601]

-For committees it's also a good practice to keep minutes and have them approved at later meetings so there is a record of what was decided in committee.
+For committees it is also a good practice to keep minutes and have them approved at a subsequent meetings so there is a record of what was decided in committee.

 Example:

-    Approval of the Minutes
+    Approval of the Minutes of Previous Meeting(s)

 [^bonc201601]: Board of Neighborhood Commissioners Policy [2016-01](https://empowerla.org/wp-content/uploads/2019/03/Amended-Minutes-Policy-Resolution1-03.18.19.pdf)